markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **On the Job:** It's not uncommon for teams to spend many days or even weeks planning out a project before a single line of code is written.
 Drawing on a piece of paper may feel like a waste of time when we want to scratch that coding itch, but doing so ends up saving time and preventing potential problems in the long run.

-Keep your hand-drawn outline close by as we continue.
+Keep your hand-drawn outline close by as you continue.
 If your outline doesn't 100% match with the code we end up writing, that's fine.
 There's always more than one way to build a webpage!
-And for the remainder of this lesson, we won't fill in every container, just the higher-level, structural components.
-The smaller details will come in future lessons.

-We've discussed the `<div>` element a little bit, so with that in mind, you may be tempted to reorganize your code to look like this:
+We've discussed the `<div>` element a little bit.
+With that in mind, you might be tempted to reorganize your code to look like this:

 ```html
 <body>